Enhancing generalizability of machine learning general effective-viscosity turbulence model via tensor basis normalization: Methodology

 Based upon the derivation by Wu et al. \cite{wu_physics-informed_2018}, a minimal integrity basis satisfying rotational invariance for the input set $\hat{\boldsymbol{Q}}=\{\hat{\boldsymbol{S}}, \hat{\boldsymbol{R}}, \hat{\nabla} p, \hat{\nabla} k\}$ consists of 47 traces of independent matrix products.
 These 47 independent matrix products are detailed in Table \ref{Table: Invariant basis}.

-Owing to the small absolute values and unsmooth distribution of high-degree invariants, reducing their usage can contribute to enhanced robustness and increased computational speed \cite{yin_iterative_2022}.
-The tensor invariants are categorized according to degree \cite{ji_tensor_2024}, as in Table \ref{Table: degree}.
-In this work, we use only the 2nd-degree tensor invariants as input features to reduce computational cost.
+Owing to the small absolute values and unsmooth distribution of high-degree invariants, reducing their usage can contribute to enhanced robustness and increased computational speed \citep{yin_iterative_2022}.
+The tensor invariants are categorized according to degree \citep{ji_tensor_2024}, as in Table \ref{Table: degree}.

-We adopt the tensor basis proposed by Pope \cite{pope_more_1975} and further developed by Yin et al. \cite{yin_iterative_2022}.
-The complete set of tensor basis, denoted as $\boldsymbol{T}_1$ through $\boldsymbol{T}_{15}$, is presented in Table \ref{Table: Tensor basis}.
-Extra features are enumerated in Table \ref{Table:extra features}.
-In summary, our approach utilizes second-degree tensor invariants and additional features as input features, with a tensor basis containing 15 tensors employed in the analysis.